rangle/ngCourse2/handout/forms/template-driven/nested-form-data.md

 </form>
 ```

-> - `id`s are only needed for HTML5 compatibility
+> - using the alternative HTML5 labeling format; IDs have no bearing on the `ngForm` / `ngModel` paradigm
-> - aside from semantic purposes, there is no reason `ngModelGroup` needs to be used on `<fieldset>` - it would work just as well on a `<div>`
+> - aside from semantic purposes, there is no reason `ngModelGroup` needs to be used on `<fieldset>` — it would work just as well on a `<div>`

-If we were to fill out the form, it would end up in the same shape as we need for our API, and we can still rely on the HTML field validation, if we know it‘s available.
+If we were to fill out the form, it would end up in the same shape as we need for our API, and we can still rely on the HTML field validation, if we know it’s available.